 Providing a service to the public opens your business up to lawsuits brought by discontented or ill-served clients.
 If you operate as a sole proprietorship, your personal assets may become embroiled in those lawsuits.
 For this reason, the liability protection of an LLC structure merits consideration as the way to go with your business formation.
 This structure shields your personal assets from lawsuits, and when it comes to taxes, the LLC structure avoids the double taxation that comes with other corporate business formation structures.

 Don’t worry — there’s no need to go stand in line somewhere and fill out paperwork.
-You can file for an LLC online.
-Be sure to also research which business license you may need.
+You can file for an LLC for your nail salon online.
+You can even use an LLC formation service to handle the entire process for you.
+Be sure to also research nail salon license requirements and permits you may need to open your business.

 When naming your nail salon, there are a few things to keep in mind.
 First, be sure the URL and social media handles for your name are available.
 Customers need to be able to find you online, without getting confused by a similarly-named nail salon.